buurd/AaC/documentation/ARCHITECTURE_SUMMARY.md

 We have implemented a robust security architecture:

 ### A. SSL Termination
-*   **Reverse Proxy**: An **Nginx** container acts as the single entry point for all external traffic.
+*   **Reverse Proxy**: An **Nginx** Ingress Controller acts as the single entry point for all external traffic.
 *   **HTTPS**: All traffic from users to the Reverse Proxy is encrypted via HTTPS (using self-signed certs for dev).
-*   **Internal Traffic**: Traffic between the Reverse Proxy and the application containers is unencrypted HTTP within the trusted Docker network.
+*   **Internal Traffic**: Traffic between the Reverse Proxy and the application containers is unencrypted HTTP within the trusted Kubernetes network.

 ### B. Identity and Access Management (IAM)
 *   **Keycloak**: Used as the centralized IdP.